gxdeange/ATMega-328P-4-Channel-DC-Motor-Driver-Board/README.md

 Quick view of ATMega 328P based 4c Channel Motor Driver board rated at 5V and powered either via a Mini USB connector or solder pads.

-8 X Logic Input and 2 X +5V pads and that can accomodate standard 2.54mm dupont header or direct soldering of wiring
+8 X Logic Input and +5V / GND pads that can accomodate standard 2.54mm dupont header or direct soldering of wiring

 The board measures at approximately 28mm X 43mm.